-The most effective CTA buttons are ones that leverage human psychology.
-The color, size, shape, language, and placement all need to be considered and work well together.
+The most effective call to action buttons are ones that leverage human psychology.
+The color, size, shape, button text, and placement all need to be considered and work well together.
 Here are a few tips for effective CTA buttons:

 - Colors that contrast will stand out to the eye.